rarerex/Universal-Image-Packer/README.md

 # Universal Image Packer (UIP)

 Universal Image Packer is an open source desktop tool for texture channel extraction and packing.
-You use it to extract RGBA channels or create engine ready packed textures from grayscale maps.
+You can use it to extract RGBA channels or create engine ready packed textures from grayscale maps.

-Built for artists and technical artists working with real time pipelines.
+Built for 3D artists working with real time pipelines.

 ## Features